This course aims to produce competent speech and language therapists who are able to practise safely and effectively.

 In this section

-Most graduates find employment within the NHS, the Education sector and increasingly in the Charities and Voluntary sector.
+Most graduates currently find employment within the NHS, the Education sector and increasingly in the Charities and Voluntary sector.
 There are a range of opportunities for speech and language therapists, working both within Health and Education.
 Opportunities for speech and language therapists exist throughout the UK, Ireland and other parts of the world, although graduates are likely to have to meet specific requirements for professional recognition/registration in other countries and may require some experience within the UK first.
 There are many opportunities for postgraduate study as full-time and part-time students since the area of communication problems and their management is a rapidly growing area of research and continuing professional development.

 Approved by the Health and Care Professions Council (HCPC) for the purpose of providing eligibility to apply for registration with the HCPC as a speech and language therapist.